 I could find only three faces of Odessa that are so different, unique, and shocking, The Jewish old houses with specific construction of stairs, balconies, and garden.
 My family decided to find the place, where my father stayed 45 years ago once he visited Odessa.
 Imagine the moment when you enter the same gate, see the same surnames on the post box, and even cats seem not to be changed.
 You just enter another reality that is not visible from the street.
 Everything seems to be stuck together with magical glue – several roofs, different gardens one above another, pots of flowers and children toys, wet clothes after the laundry and t-shirts that are used as curtains.

-Jewish gardens created the atmosphere of such strong friendship between neighbors that I have never experienced.
+Jewish gardens created the atmosphere of such a strong friendship between neighbors that I have never experienced.

 I was rather disappointed with the beauty of old Odessa than satisfied.
-I can barely get why people travel here from all over Ukraine to spend three-time more money on burger or pizza and get in return polluted sea coast with highly priced and difficult to get shrimps.
+I can barely get why people travel here from all over Ukraine to spend three-time more money on burger or pizza.
+In return, they get polluted sea coast with highly priced and difficult to get shrimps.

-And the third and the most disgusting part of Odessa was our visit to the most expensive and most popular street market “Pryvoz”, where we tried to get a watermelon or plums.
+And the third and the most disgusting part of Odessa was our visit to the most expensive and most popular street market “Pryvoz”.
+We tried to get a watermelon or plums there, but it just disgusted us.
 The photos below can describe everything I felt better than my words.
 Just one question: People, what’s wrong with you?